 As with all faith-based texts, itโs difficult to pinpoint an exact answer to anything and confidently state it as fact.
 We have been gifted a book that individuals have spent thousands of years trying to decipher.
 And new individuals will take on this task and spend thousands of years more looking for truth between the pages.
 Before the Bible, humans had to look elsewhere for answers to the existential pits in their stomachs and their confusion as to why theyโd wake up every day on a spinning planet shared with a diverse collection of animal life – and all members of biological processes that caused life to continually survive and thrive.
 But now, the Word has been written.
 Itโs in our hands to do with that what we will – to come to our own conclusions that help us sleep a little better at night and rise a little easier in the mornings.
 If anything, we can turn to the Bible for comfort and solaceโwhile searching for the question of life.

-In reading the passages about life on planet earth, it seems that maybe the definition of life is not nearly as important as what we do with life.
-How we spend our days is what gives our existence meaning.
-The Bible offers us a guideline and directions on how to make the most of our time as a living entity.
-One takeaway is that people of all faiths, all backgrounds, and all experiences are to be good, to be kind, to love, and to serve other living beings.
+In reading the passages about life on planet Earth, it seems that maybe the definition of life is not nearly as important as what we do with life.
+How we spend our days is what gives meaning to our existence.
+The Bible offers guidelines and directions on making the most of our time as a living entity.
+One takeaway is that people of all faiths, backgrounds, and experiences are to be good, kind, love, and serve other living beings.

 Colossians 3:12-14